Chicken Katsu with Tonkatsu Sauce

 1. Place ketchup, soy sauce, brown sugar, mirin, Worcestershire sauce, grated ginger, and finely minced garlic in a bowl.
 Stir to combine.

-2. Prepare the sauce at least 30 minutes prior to using it.
+2. Prepare the sauce at least 30 minutes before using it.

 tonkatsu sauce ingredients in a bowl